-In 2015-19, 17% of the population in both Essex County and the state was foreign-born, slightly higher than the national rate of 14%.
-Essex County had the largest increase since 2000, increasing 6 percentage points, while the state and nation increased by 5 and 3 points, respectively.
+In 2017-21, 18% of the population in Essex County and 17% the state was foreign-born, slightly higher than the national rate of 14%.
+Essex County had the largest increase since 2000, increasing 7 percentage points, while the state and nation increased by 5 and 3 points, respectively.

-Within Essex County, the cities of Lawrence (41%) and Lynn (37%) had by far the largest proportions of foreign-born residents, followed by Methuen (22%), and Peabody and Salem (both at 15%).
-Lynn and Lawrence also had the two greatest increases in rate since 2000 of 14 and 10 percentage points, respectively.
+Within Essex County, the cities of Lawrence (41%) and Lynn (35%) had by far the largest proportions of foreign-born residents, followed by Methuen (23%), and Peabody and Salem (16% and 14% respectively).
+Lynn and Lawrence also had the two greatest increases in rate since 2000 of 12 and 10 percentage points, respectively.

-Essex County had the lowest percentage of foreign-born residents in 2015-19.
-Westchester, NY had the largest share, at 26%, followed by Middlesex, MA at 21% and Lake, IL at 19%.
-Middlesex had the greatest increase since 2000, gaining 6 percentage points, while Westchester and Lake both increased by 4 points.
+Essex County had the lowest percentage of foreign-born residents in 2017-21.
+Westchester, NY had the largest share, at 25%, followed by Middlesex, MA at 22% and Lake, IL at 19%.
+All comparison counties had an increase in foreign-born residents.
+Essex and Middlesex had the greatest increases since 2000, gaining 7 percentage points each, while Westchester and Lake both increased by 3 and 4 points respectively.